If sales is about removing friction, sales productivity is about removing sales process friction and improving the area of focus.

 See what separates you from the world-class sales leaders and get the short-cut to becoming one.

-Want to fill up your pipeline?
-Use Power Dialer to get more meetings
+Want to fill up your sales pipeline?
+Use a Power Dialer to get more meetings

-Power Dialer lets you get the manual dialing out of the calling process.
-You can trigger a call with an automation, schedule a call, record it, and analyze it afterward.
+Power Dialer lets you remove the manual dialing from the calling process.
+With sales dialer features, you can trigger a call with automation, schedule it, record it, and analyze it afterward.
 More time to sell!
-As an omnichannel sales engagement platform, Ring.io can cover all the digital channels you need to ensure successful customer interactions.
+As a multi-channel sales engagement platform, Ring.io allows sales teams to cover all the digital channels needed to ensure successful customer interactions, shortening sales cycles with a dialer that automatically handles calls.

 Channels are not created equally.
 You might discover that one is working better for your prospects or customers than other.
 We hand-picked channels and their combinations to deliver the percentage of engagement you can close your quota with.